 3:00 – 3:15: Afternoon snack time

-3:15 – 5:30: Play time — with or without mom, depending upon what mom needs to get done
+3:15 – 5:30: Playtime — with or without mom, depending on what mom needs to get done

 5:30 – 6:30: Dinner time and catch up with Dad

-This is the schedule that works for me.
+Our schedule works well for us.
 Yours may be similar or completely different.
 No matter what you decide to do, you know it will be right.
 Not all families will work on the same schedule.
-Just find what works and it just might make you help keep your sanity this summer!
+Find what works, and it just might make you help keep your sanity this summer!